-iOS 12 will bring a bunch of refinements and speed to your iPhone and iPad when it launches later this fall, but that's not all: There are a number of core apps getting huge facelifts and functionality improvements, too.
-One of these apps is Apple's ebook reader and store, iBooks, which will bear the moniker "Apple Books" in iOS 12.
+iOS 12 brings a bunch of refinements and speed to your iPhone and iPad, but that's not all: There are a number of core apps getting huge facelifts and functionality improvements, too.
+One of these apps is Apple's ebook reader and store, iBooks, which bears the moniker "Apple Books" in iOS 12.

 While the ebook-reading experience itself has stayed largely the same in iOS 12, Apple Books has completely rethought the design, book management, purchase, and organizational aspects.
-The new app will launch in the fall, with the Book Store in 51 countries (and free books in 155 more); if you just can't wait to hear more, however, here's everything you need to know about what's coming to your ebook reader in iOS 12.
+The new Book Store app is available in 51 countries (and free books in 155 more); here's everything new in Apple Books on iOS 12.

 The look and feel of Apple Books